Rawya Ateya: Parliamentary career

 Voting rights and eligibility for elected office were extended to Egyptian women by President Gamal Abdel Nasser through the adoption of the 1956 Constitution.
 The first elections under the new constitution were held the following year, on 3 July 1957.
 There were only 16 women in a field of more than 2,000 candidates.
 Opinion polls conducted at the time showed that 70% of Egyptian men were opposed to the idea of women taking seats in Parliament.
 Nevertheless, Ateya overcame the odds and received 110,807 votes in her constituency.
 Elected from Cairo in the second round, she described the strong bias she faced at the time by saying: "I was met with resentment for being a woman.
 Yet I talked to them and reminded them of the prophet's wives and families until they changed their opinions."
 In addition to such religious arguments, she used her military experience as a political asset.
 Ateya's victory was all the more significant since her opponent in the election was pro-communist lawyer and banker Ahmed Fuad, a personal friend and protégé of President Nasser.

 Ateya took her seat in the National Assembly on 14 July 1957.
 Although another woman (Amina Shukri) was elected in the 1957 elections, her victory was only announced on 22 July, thus making Ateya the first female parliamentarian in Egypt and the whole Arab world.
 During her time in Parliament, Ateya championed women's rights.
-She insisted on the implementation of preferential treatment for female workers, notably a two-month maternity leave with full salary.
-In July 1958, she presented a law abolishing polygamy.
-Although supported by most MPs from urban districts such as Cairo and Alexandria, the law was strongly opposed by MPs representing rural districts and did not pass.
-Ateya was also unusually pro-American in an era of intense Arab nationalism and anti-imperialism.
+Although supported by most MPs from urban districts such as Cairo and Alexandria, these laws were strongly opposed by MPs representing rural districts and did not pass.
 After visiting the major communist and socialist-leaning countries of the time such as China, India, the Soviet Union and Czechoslovakia, she told reporters: "I have seen Russia, but I really think that I would like Egypt to be more like the United States of America."
 She publicly stated that she liked the United States and its president Dwight D. Eisenhower, a position for which she was attacked.
 Nevertheless, she managed to get away with the criticism due to her strong support for President Nasser, whom she described as "beautiful".

 Ateya's victory in 1957 was short-lived: two years later, she lost her bid for re-election.
 However, she remained active, notably serving on the board of the Red Crescent.
 Twenty-five years after her electoral loss, Ateya managed to revive her parliamentary career.
 A social democrat, she was elected to the People's Assembly in 1984 under the banner of the National Democratic Party.
 She headed the Population and Family Council for Giza in 1993.
 Ateya died in 1997 at the age of 71.